maxsitt/insect-detect-docs/docs/software/programming.md

         log_info_file.flush()

 # Connect to OAK device and start pipeline in USB2 mode
-with dai.Device(pipeline, usb2Mode=True) as device:
+with dai.Device(pipeline, maxUsbSpeed=dai.UsbSpeed.HIGH) as device:

     # Write RPi + OAK + battery info to .csv log file at specified interval
     if args.save_logs: